The Deep Dive, Getting to the Bottom of Daylight Saving Time

 Details aside, being capped at 37% is the safe position.
 It works.
 It employs the same data used in the interactive maps.
 This sea change in many categories provides increased opportunity for a Top 250 level performance for all Americans, not just the lucky ones now living at locations with an 8-delay median or lower.

-Delay Reduces Life Expectancy
+Delay & Improper Time Zones Reduce Life Expectancy

-With a delay of 8, we have tip top life expectancy.
-With high delays, it is in the dumps.
+With tip top life expectancy, we have a delay of 8.
+With high delays life expectancy is in the dumps, as we again see here in the rankings.
 The previous table concentrated on delay's impact in health categories.
-Here we expand the picture to see life expectancy worsening with increasing delays, especially very high delays.
+Here we expand the picture to see life expectancy at birth worsening with increasing delays, especially very high delays.
 The first part of this table uses the same techniques as in the health rankings.
-But here we drill down into each segment, where we find the meat of the matter.
-The potency of the full range of life-expectancy delays in the table here is consistent with the General Health ratio of 1.4 in the previous ranked health categories.Life Expectancy & Delay | ||||||
+Here we drill down into each segment, where we find the meat of the matter.
+The potency of the full range of life-expectancy delays in this table is consistent with the General Health ratio of 1.4 in the previous ranked health categories.Life Expectancy & Delay | ||||||

 ---|---|---|---|---|---|---|